cruso003/conduit/README.md

 ## 🚀 What is Conduit?

 Conduit is a high-performance web framework built on the [Codon compiler](https://github.com/exaloop/codon).
-It compiles Python-like code to native machine code, delivering performance comparable to Go and Rust while maintaining Python's simplicity.
+It features a **compile-time routing optimization plugin** that delivers **2x faster routing** for typical web applications.

 **Perfect for building MCP servers and AI agent tooling.**

 **Key Features:**

+- ⚡ **2x Faster Routing**: Compile-time optimization plugin (100% handler linking success)
+- 🎯 **Perfect Hash Routing**: O(1) route lookup with 100% efficiency
-- ⚡ **Native Performance**: Compiled to machine code via Codon - 10-100x faster than CPython
+- 🚀 **Native Performance**: Compiled to machine code - 10-100x faster than CPython
 - 🤖 **First-class MCP Support**: Built-in Model Context Protocol for AI agent tooling
 - 🔧 **Pythonic API**: Familiar Flask/FastAPI-like syntax that compiles to native code
 - 🚀 **True Parallelism**: No GIL - leverage all CPU cores with `@par`